cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 A sending chain may be acting as a source or sink zone.
 When a chain is sending tokens across a port and channel which are not equal to the last prefixed port and channel pair, it is acting as a source zone.
 When tokens are sent from a source zone, the destination port and channel will be prefixed onto the `classId` (once the tokens are received) adding another hop to the tokens record.
 When a chain is sending tokens across a port and channel which are equal to the last prefixed port and channel pair, it is acting as a sink zone.
 When tokens are sent from a sink zone, the last prefixed port and channel pair on the `classId` is removed (once the tokens are received), undoing the last hop in the tokens record.

-Each send to any chain other than the one from which the token was previously received is a movement forward in the token's timeline.
-This causes trace to be added to the token's history and the destination port and destination channel to be prefixed to the `classId`.
-In these instances the sender chain is acting as the *source zone*.
-When the token is sent back to the chain it was previously received from, the prefix is removed.
-This is a backward movement in the token's timeline and the sender chain is acting as the *sink zone*.

 For example, assume these steps of transfer occur:

 A -> B -> C -> A -> C -> B -> A